Zilliqa/ZRC/zrcs/zrc-1.md

 ## IV.
 Specification

-The NFT contract specification as described below:
+The NFT contract specification describes:
 1) the global error codes to be declared in the library part of the contract.
 2) the names and types of the immutable and (i.e `contractOwner`) mutable variables (aka `fields`).
 3) the transitions that will allow changing the values of the mutable variables.